bartjoyce/GoStack/README.md

 GoStack is a JavaScript library that enables you to use asynchronous ``try-catch`` statements.

+Go ahead and grab a copy of [``gostack.min.js``](https://raw.githubusercontent.com/bartjoyce/GoStack/master/bin/gostack.min.js) and try it out!

 ###Usage:
 ```javascript
 // Using the new ECMAScript 6 block-level function declarations